nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 If more than one error conditions are met, the entry point MAY fail with any applicable error.

+When error occurs, any FA2 contract entry point MUST fail with one of the following
+types:

+1. `string` value which represents an error code mnemonic.
+2. a Michelson `pair`, where the first element is a `string` representing error code mnemonic and the second element is a custom error data.

+Some FA2 implementations MAY introduce their custom errors that MUST follow the same pattern as standard ones.

 ## Implementing Different Token Types With FA2